How to stream Super Bowl 2020 for free, including in 4K

 - All of them offer free trial periods, so you can sign up to watch and then cancel.

-Roku users should be aware that the company is currently in a dispute with Fox that has led to the streamer pulling Fox's apps from Roku's platform.
-If you use Fubo, YouTube TV, Sling TV apps you will still be fine, but anyone planning to stream using the Fox Sports app will need to make other plans.

-Stream the Super Bowl for free on your phone with the Yahoo or NFL app
+Stream the Super Bowl for free on your phone with Yahoo apps

 If you're looking to watch for free, and don't mind watching on your phone, Yahoo will be streaming the Super Bowl on its Yahoo and Yahoo Sports apps.
-You can also watch a livestream of the game on the NFL app.
-Neither option, however, allows you cast the livestream from your phone to your TV or another display.
+This option doesn't allow you cast the livestream from your phone to your TV or another display, however.

 Can I go the OTA route?